davide-perez/quasi-vanilla-proxy/README.md

 In short, QV-proxy aims to be lightweight, flexible, and easy to deploy.
 However it's worth noting that it might not be the ideal choice for every situation.

+## Contributing
+Thank you for considering contributing to the Quasi-Vanilla Proxy project!
+Here's how you can get involved:

+- **Code Contributions**: help improve the proxy by fixing bugs or adding new features.
+Fork the repository, make your changes, and submit a pull request.
+- **Documentation**: improve the project's documentation by clarifying existing information or adding examples.
+Documentation changes are also submitted via pull requests.
+- **Bug Reporting**: if you encounter any bugs, please report them by opening an issue on GitHub.
+Provide detailed information about the issue and steps to reproduce it.
+- **Feedback**: share your thoughts, ideas, and suggestions for improving the proxy.
+Your feedback is valuable and helps shape the future of the project.

+### Guidelines:
+Fork the repository and create a new branch for your changes.
+Follow existing code style and formatting conventions.
+Test your changes thoroughly before submitting a pull request.
+Provide clear and descriptive commit messages.
+Be respectful and constructive in all interactions within the project.
+Thank you for contributing to the QV-proxy project!
+Your efforts help make the proxy better for everyone.
+If you have any questions, feel free to reach out to the project maintainers.
+We appreciate your support!